We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-For example, this pair of peridot stud earrings, which features two eye-clean peridots of 7mm diameter (roughly equivalent to two 1.25 carat diamonds), only costs $195.
+For example, this pair of peridot stud earrings from Blue Nile, which features two eye-clean peridots of 7mm diameter (roughly equivalent to two 1.25 carat diamonds), only costs $195.

-In comparison, the same earrings featuring aquamarine are $405, while a smaller pair of sapphire stud earrings costs close to $1,000.
+In comparison, the same earrings featuring aquamarine are $405, while a smaller pair of sapphire stud earrings from Blue Nile costs close to $1,000.
 A pair of diamond stud earrings of approximately the same size could easily cost close to $10,000.

 Even large peridot rings are very affordable in comparison to rings featuring other gemstones or diamonds.
-For example, this beautiful semi-bezel 0.95ct peridot ring from Angara is available for $609 — far less than for example this identical ring featuring a 1ct ruby that costs $3,229.
+For example, this beautiful yellow gold halo 1.60ct peridot ring from James Allen is available for $1,350 – far less than for example this similar halo ring featuring a 1.20ct ruby from Blue Nile that costs $6,000.

 In summary, peridot is very affordable.
 You can find beautiful peridot jewelry for well under the $500 mark, while stunning peridot rings featuring pavé or halo diamonds are often available for less than $2,000.

 This affordability makes peridot a great option to consider if you’re looking for an alternative to diamonds for an engagement ring or other special jewelry.

 As with other gemstones, peridot is occasionally faked.
 Imitation peridot is usually made using glass, making it relatively simple to detect imperfections and separate a fake period from a real one.
 You can identify authentic peridot by: